 Using a credit card can come with many benefits, only one of which is the simple convenience of not having to carry cash or being able to pay quickly using a card linked to your phone or smart watch.

-One major benefit of many cards is the rewards they may offer, such as those you can receive using our Founder’s Card.
-With the Founder’s Card, you can earn up to 2%* in cash rewards on every purchase, every time, without your cash rewards ever expiring.
-This allows you to earn back some of cost of every purchase you make or bill you pay with your card.
+One major benefit of many cards is the rewards they may offer, such as those you can receive using our Alumni Rewards Card.
+You can earn up to 2%* in cash rewards on every purchase, every time, without your cash rewards ever expiring.
+And as a member of the Penn State Alumni Association, you’re eligible to join PSECU and apply for our branded card.

 Credit cards also offer an added layer of security when you’re paying.
 If you make a payment and don’t receive the good or service you paid for or the card is used fraudulently, you can contact your card issuer and dispute the charge, helping protect you from any financial losses.